 A property cannot move and make its location better; however, there are many ways that lease income and tenure can be increased.

-A more tenant centric mix of tenants that benefits one another can be planed for and developed, for example a complex may be able to be re positioned to accommodate a veterinarian and a pet daycare or kennel and then advertised as such.
+A more tenant centric mix of tenants that benefits each other can be planed for and developed, for example a complex may be able to be re positioned to accommodate a veterinarian and a pet daycare or kennel and then advertised as such.

 This means the benefit to the owner is that if one tenant leaves another in the same market will have extra reasons other than existing fit out to take this space due to it having a ready market for its services next door.
 In this way a property can have power over its location and benefit from its own tenants markets.

-In the same way a large commercial space in the suburbs can reposition itself away from a large one tenant lease like a head office, towards a hot desking or serviced office lease.
+In the same way a large commercial space in the suburbs can reposition itself away from a large one tenant lease towards a hot desking or serviced office lease.
 This concept can also increase income and develop security of tenure in different ways.

-A property manager that is versed in the market as well as having asset management skills can develop a property to be very profitable that is their job.
+A property manager that is versed in the market as well as having asset management skills can develop a property that is very profitable, that is their job.

-Many owner managed properties do not benefit from long term lease planning and good principals, this fact removes the ability to see and plan for what is about to happen in the future.
+Many owners managed property’s do not benefit for this principal and this fact removes the ability to see and plan for what is about to happen in the future.

 The act of lease scheduling involves reading all the property’s lease terms, clauses and dates and inputting them into a lease summary and a schedule of leases for the property.

-Scheduling and summarizing leases is also critical to implementing a leasing strategy as it allows the planning to be undertaken for long term improvements, like reposition and tenant mix that can increase the value of the asset.
+Scheduling and summarizing leases is also critical to implementing a leasing strategy as it allows the planning to be undertaken for long term improvements, like reposition and tenant mix.